RF-ERP Preliminary Exercises

 Exercise 4: Exposure and Response Prevention with an Ongoing Trigger

-“Now that you know that you can refrain from rumination even when you encounter a trigger, let’s practice refraining from rumination even when you encounter an ongoing trigger.
+Now that you know that you can refrain from rumination even when you encounter a trigger, let’s practice refraining from rumination even when you encounter an ongoing trigger, since that’s a common situation in real life.

-“Let’s do/read/look at something triggering, and refrain from ruminating while we are doing so.”
+Let’s do/read/watch/look at something triggering, and refrain from ruminating while we are doing so.

 Notably, many exposure exercises should not be assigned until a person can successfully engage with an ongoing trigger without ruminating.
-Otherwise they’re just ruminating while doing the exposure, which might show them that they can do something despite feeling very anxious, but doesn’t show them that they can do it without feeling very anxious.
+Otherwise they’ll just be ruminating while doing the exposure, which might show them that they can do something despite feeling very anxious, but doesn’t show them that they can do it without feeling very anxious.

 Engage with ongoing triggers (e.g., watching or reading something, going somewhere, being around someone) while refraining from ruminating, both during and after.